mohamedhassan218/sepsis-classification/README.md

 3. Open the Jupyter Notebook and run the cells sequentially to reproduce the analysis.

 ## Contributions
 I welcome contributions from anyone.
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.
-So, feel free to take the code, customize it and try different ideas.
+If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request and feel free to take the code, customize it and try different ideas.

 ## Reference
-We've used this [article](https://medium.com/@rasmowanyama/sepsis-classification-machine-learning-project-with-fastapi-deployment-how-data-science-saves-b3d0f0b98316) to implement this code and changed many lines for debugging and added new models.
+I've used this [article](https://medium.com/@rasmowanyama/sepsis-classification-machine-learning-project-with-fastapi-deployment-how-data-science-saves-b3d0f0b98316) as the base to the code in addition to changing and adding some snippets so thanks to the author.